gyliu513/roadmap/k8s/example/kube-initializer-tutorial/docs/deploy-sidecar-initializer.md

 # Deploy The Sidecar Initializer

-The Envoy Initializer is a [Kubernetes Initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#what-are-initializers) that injects an [Envoy](https://lyft.github.io/envoy) proxy into Deployments based on containers and volumes defined in a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap).
+The Sidecar Initializer is a [Kubernetes Initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#what-are-initializers) that injects asidecar container into Deployments based on containers defined in a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap).

 ## Install